Battle of Rocquencourt: The French ambush

-Prussian hussars try to cut their way out
+Prussian hussars try to retreat

-About seven o'clock in the evening, at which time the Hussars had collected their scattered force together, and were on the point of commencing their further retreat upon Saint-Germain; Sohr received intelligence, upon which he could rely, that he had been turned by both cavalry and infantry; and that his line of retreat had been intercepted.
+About seven o'clock in the evening, at which time the Hussars had collected their scattered force together, and were on the point of commencing their further retreat upon Saint-Germain; Sohr received intelligence, upon which he could rely, that he had been outflanked by both cavalry and infantry; and that his line of retreat had been intercepted.
 His decision was instantly formed.
-He knew his men, their devotion, and their courage; and resolved upon cutting his way through the French with the sword.
+He knew his men, their devotion, and their courage; and resolved upon cutting his way through the French lines with the sword.

-On quitting Versailles the Prussian Hussars were fired upon by the National Guard from the barrier.
-They had not proceeded far when word was brought in, that Prussian and British cavalry were approaching from the side of Saint-Germain; but it turned out to be a false report as what had been observed was the 1st Regiment of French Chasseurs.
-In the next moment the Prussians Hussars were formed for attack, and charged at a gallop.
+On quitting Versailles, the Prussian Hussars were fired upon by the National Guard from the barrier.
+They had not proceeded far when word was brought in that Prussian and British cavalry were approaching from the side of Saint-Germain; but it turned out to be a false report as what had been observed was the 1st Regiment of French Chasseurs.
+In the next moment the Prussian Hussars were formed for attack, and charged at a gallop.

 The Chasseurs came on in the same style; but they were completely overthrown, and their commanding officer lay stretched upon the ground by a pistol shot.
-As the Chasseurs were pursued by the Hussars, two companies of the 3rd Battalion of the 33rd French Infantry Regiment, posted behind some hedges, near Le Chesnay opened fire on the Prussians.
-The Hussars reacting to the musket fire, struck into a field road to the right, to turn this village, which was occupied by the French.
+As the Chasseurs were pursued by the Hussars, two companies of the 3rd Battalion of the 33rd French Infantry Regiment, posted behind some hedges near Le Chesnay opened fire on the Prussians.
+The Hussars, reacting to the musket fire, struck into a field road to the right to outflank this village, which was occupied by the French.

-This, however, led them to a bridge, with adjacent houses, occupied by two more companies of the above 3rd Battalion from which they also received a sharp fire.
-Meeting with this new obstacle, and aware of the proximity of the great mass of cavalry under Excblmans, in their rear; the diminished and disordered remnant of the two Prussian regiments, about 150 Hussars, rallying upon their commander, dashed across a meadow, with the intent of forcing a passage through the Village of Le Chesnay.
+This, however, led them to a bridge, with adjacent houses, occupied by two more companies of the 3rd Battalion from which they also received sharp gunfire.
+Meeting with this new obstacle, and aware of the proximity of the great mass of cavalry under Exelmans in their rear; the diminished and disordered remnant of the two Prussian regiments, about 150 Hussars, rallying upon their commander, dashed across a meadow, with the intent of forcing a passage through the village of Le Chesnay.